-ArcGIS Pro 2.9.1 is required of all students.
+ArcGIS Pro is required of all students who choose to complete coursework off campus.
 This software will be available for download from Canvas.
-The university's eCampus office will provide each student with an ArcGIS Online account to maximize use of the software.
+Additionally, the university's eCampus office will provide each student with an ArcGIS Online account to maximize use of the software.

 Please note that ArcGIS Pro only runs on the Windows operating system.
-In order to run ArcGIS Pro in Windows on a Mac, virtualization software is needed: Apple's free Boot Camp works best.
+In order to run ArcGIS Pro in Windows on a Mac, virtualization software is needed (in Canvas Discussions I added some tips for running ArcGIS Pro on a Mac.
 You are responsible for installing and maintaining your software on a personal computer and for properly following Esri's installation instructions.

-It is HIGHLY recommended that you check your personal computer to see if it meets the minimum standards to run ArcGIS Pro 2.9.1.
-Visit esri.com for the standards: https://pro.arcgis.com/en/pro-app/latest/get-started/arcgis-pro-system-requirements.htm
+It is HIGHLY recommended that you check your personal computer to see if it meets the minimum standards to run https://pro.arcgis.com/en/pro-app/latest/get-started/arcgis-pro-system-requirements.htm